-We are in our fourth year of homeschooling, and it is always changing!
-Not just is the homeschooling community but it our home too.
+We are in our fourth year of homeschooling, and homeschooling changes all the time!
+Not just is the homeschooling community but it is our home too.
 Each year I’m a little more confident in what I’m doing, a little more sure of my choices.
 Then my kids go up a grade and everything changes a bit again.
 I think that is part of the beauty of homeschooling, it is changing, hopefully for the better, all the time.

 How Homeschooling Changes All the Time

 *This post may contain affiliate links, see my disclosure policy for more information.*

 When my girls were younger I focused on reading.
 We read a lot, spent a lot of time at the library, plus they were always looking at books on their own.
 Nothing there has changed, but we have certainly added to it.

 Just like everything else that changes, there are more people homeschooling in Canada each year which makes for more resources coming available for Canadians, as well as more opportunities for meeting other homeschoolers.

 This year we are using computers a lot more than we have in the past.
 We have been using Reading Eggs for years, but that was the extent of computer/online learning for my kids, for the most part, we just never found something that we loved or stuck with.

 This year Austin is using Teaching Textbooks, plus she has started practicing typing.
 It’s funny to watch this kid type.
 She does great, but you can definitely tell she doesn’t spend much time on the computer.

 There are a lot of different online options, from unit studies completely online to full homeschool programs online like K12.

 I have each day written in my Happy Planner.
 But as my fourth grader (nine-year-old) is getting older, she’s able to get things done faster than her sister.
 Instead of holding her back I have given her her own schedule.
 She can move through her day’s work get it all done and move on in her day.